 It’s probably obvious why I’ve been researching how to make fresh food last as long as possible (not including freezing, pickling, cooking, etc.).
 In an effort to go grocery shopping just once every two weeks, I’ve discovered my Achilles heel in my desire for fresh produce.
 Below are the methods I’ve found so far for some fresh food that I recently bought.
 How to store cucumbers as long as possible I found conflicting opinions.
 Epicurious says to clean, dry, and wrap them in a dry paper towel, tucked inside a plastic bag.
 However, kitchn.com begs to differ.
 Its writer says … Continue reading How to Keep Fresh Produce and Cheese for as Long as Possible!

 During this time of “shelter in place,” I’m tempted to give myself a bigger break than usual when it comes to parenting.
-Then I remember two things: one, we don’t know how long we’re going to be dealing with this, if this is, in fact, the “new normal,” and two, if I relax my parenting now, I might be giving myself more work for later to fix habits I’ve undone in a couple of weeks.
-So to help me stay “strong,” I’m falling back on some great guidance I once found in “13 Things Mentally Strong Parents Don’t Do” by … Continue reading Revisiting “13 Things Mentally Strong Parents Don’t Do”
+Then I remember two things: one, we don’t know how long we’re going to be dealing with this, if this is, in fact, the “new normal,” and two, if I relax my parenting now, I might be giving myself more work for later to fix habits I’ve undone in a couple of weeks (screen time, anyone?).
+So to help me stay “strong,” I’m falling back on some great guidance I once found in “13 Things Mentally Strong Parents … Continue reading Revisiting “13 Things Mentally Strong Parents Don’t Do”

 I have to take my mind off coronavirus somehow, so I thought I would provide the latest update on our experience with oral immunotherapy for food allergies.
 We’re done for now We have stopped oral immunotherapy updosing, after having reached a dose of 1 whole nut for each child (see why in the section below, “New information since we started OIT”).
 So now we are entering maintenance phase at a daily peanut for one child and a daily cashew for the other.
 Our allergist said that after about 3 months on the 1 nut dose, they would be protected from … Continue reading Stopping OIT at One Nut

 I’m still on my health insurance rant.
 How many ways can the health insurance system screw you?
 If you’re a health insurance user, chances are you’ve been scammed, duped, or basically not given the coverage that you paid for because the health insurance system in this country has been intentionally/unintentionally designed to make sure that you won’t know how to use it and getting enough reliable information to avoid costly errors is practically impossible.
-I’m sharing so that hopefully the same thing doesn’t happen to you.
-Here are five things I’ve been screwed on: #1 Health insurance representatives and provider … Continue reading 5 Health Insurance Traps
+(Help fight this by choosing the most cost-effective health insurance for you with some of these comparison spreadsheets.)
+Here are five things I’ve learned about when … Continue reading 5 Tips for Dealing with Health Insurance

 Recently, we were choosing between a variety of health insurance plans.
 Before I thought to look online, I had already made my own, but I guess that’s all well and good because it was a nice, eye-opening experience to think through the ridiculous rules of each of the health insurance plans myself.
-Later on, I found a few different health plans spreadsheets online that I thought were helpful and collected the links here.
-There are also various calculators and comparison widgets on health websites, but they hide the logic and calculations they’re using to compare, so it’s not as useful. … Continue reading Health Insurance Plan Comparison Spreadsheets
+Even the plan representatives barely understand the rules.
+Later on, I found a few different health plans spreadsheets online that I thought were helpful and collected the links below.
+There are also various calculators and comparison widgets on health websites, but they hide the logic and calculations they’re … Continue reading Health Insurance Plan Comparison Spreadsheets

 I’d been sniffing the hair on my children’s heads – yes, moms do that.
 And found that they smell very different.
 I can’t even describe the smell though – one like vanilla soup and the other like citrus tea.
 That got me wondering what they might smell like as teenagers and then adults.
 Would my deliciously smelling kids become stinky people with various body odors?
 Would I need to arm them with deodorants?
 Was I going to need to do a 3 week research project on finding the best, non-toxic deodorants?
 I’ve noticed that men and women and folks of … Continue reading Got Body Odor?
 And Will Your Child, Too?